-David's practice builds on his previous tenure at the Firm, during which he represented clients in complex trial and appellate litigation matters.
-David has argued numerous cases in federal courts across the country, including in the U.S. Court of International Trade.
+David's practice builds on his previous tenure at the Firm, during which he represented clients in complex trial and appellate litigation matters across a range of subject matters.

 Experience